icons8/lunacy-docs/docs/release-notes/index.md

 Lunacy now is compiled to the native code for all operating systems.
 This brings:

 - Lightning-fast app launch times.
 Now it is only 1-2 seconds against 6-10 seconds in the previous versions.
--A significant decrease of memory usage by up to 300 MB (varies with the CPU architecture).
+- A significant decrease of memory usage by up to 300 MB (varies with the CPU architecture).
 - Slightly boosted overall rendering performance

 ### Better cloud experience